 On the next page, you can select a GitHub organization to install the dbt Cloud application into.

-To connect your personal GitHub account, navigate to the Profile page.
-At the bottom of the profile page, you’ll see an “Integrations” section.
+To connect your personal GitHub account, navigate to your User Profile select the Integrations section from the left sidebar.
 Under “GitHub”, if your account is already connected, you’ll see "Your user account is linked to a GitHub account with username <your-github-username>."